Army lists achievements under Operation Crocodile Smile II in Niger Delta — Nigeria Today

 The army however urged members of the public to make relevant information available to the army to ensure a more proactive exercise.

-Newsmen report that the Chief of Army Staff Lt.-Gen. Tukur Buratai launched the operation on Oct.
+The News Agency of Nigeria (NAN) reports that the Chief of Army Staff Lt.-Gen. Tukur Buratai lunched the operation on Oct.
 13.

 Do you something awesome to share with the world?
 Click here to shareGet thousands of free final year project topics and materials sorted by subject to help with your research